Oh, is that snow outside? Winter must be right around the corner.

 To find the right air purifier for your specific home, compare our Air Purifiers For Allergies.
 While each air purifier removes airborne particulates, certain models have specific features and cover different room sizes.

 During the spring, summer, and fall, we spend a lot of time outside, which means people who are allergic to outdoor air contaminants, such as pollen or dust, can have difficulty breathing because of allergy symptoms, sometimes called hay fever.
 During the cold winter months, which are not considered allergy season, we spend more time inside, which means people who are allergic to indoor airborne contaminants can suffer from allergies.
 For example, mold and dust mites, which are more common indoors, often give allergy sufferers issues.
 For this reason, it might actually be best to not call them winter allergies, but instead call them “indoor allergies.”

-There are many causes of winter allergies and winter seasonal allergies.
+There are many causes of seasonal allergies.
 Dust mites, for example, are microscopic bugs that live in mattresses and bedding.
 They leave tiny particles of droppings and remains, and these particles can become airborne, creating indoor air pollution.